Anthony J. Pennings, PhD

 This post is a follow-up to make some points about Al Gore and the Atari Democrat’s involvement in the success of the Internet and how political leadership is needed for technological innovation and implementation.
 What is particularly needed is to draw lessons for future infrastructure, open-source software, and other enabling systems of innovation, social connectedness, and civic-minded entrepreneurship.
 These include smart energy grids, mobility networks, healthcare systems, e-commerce platforms, and crypto-blockchain exchanges.

 The story of Al Gore “inventing” the Internet started after CNN’s Wolf Blitzer interviewed the Vice-President in 1999 and gained traction during the 2000 Presidential campaign against George W. Bush.
-The accusation circulated that Gore claimed he “invented the Internet” and the phrase was used to tag the Vietnam vet and Vice President as a “liar” and someone who couldn’t be trusted.
-The issue says a lot about way election campaigns operate, about the role of science and technology in the economy, and especially about the impact of governance and statecraft in economic and technological development.
+The accusation circulated that Gore claimed he “invented the Internet,” and the phrase was used to tag the Vietnam vet and Vice President as a “liar” and someone who couldn’t be trusted.
+The issue says a lot about how election campaigns operate, the role of science and technology in the economy, and especially about the impact of governance and statecraft in economic and technological development.
 Here is what he actually said:

 Of course, the most controversial part of this interview about Vice President Gore’s plans to announce his presidential candidacy was this statement, “During my service in the United States Congress, I took the initiative in creating the Internet.”
-That was turned into “inventing the Internet” and was used against him in the 2000 presidential elections.
+That actual quote was turned into “inventing the Internet” and was used against him in the 2000 presidential elections.
 The meanings are quite different.

 “Inventing” suggests a combination of technical imagination and physical manipulation usually reserved for engineers.
 We do after all, want our buildings to remain upright and our tires to stay on our cars as we ride down the road.
 To “create” has a much more flexible meaning, indicating more of an art or a craft.
 There was no reason to say he invented the Internet except to frame it in a way that suggested he designed it technically, which does sound implausible.

-Al Gore got support from somebody generally considered to be the “real inventors” of the Internet.
-While Republicans continued to ridicule and “swiftboat” Gore for trying to claim he “invented the Internet.” many in the scientific community including the engineers who designed the Internet, verified Gore’s role.Robert Kahn and Vinton Cerf acknowledged Gore initiatives as both a Congressman and Senator.
+Al Gore got support from those generally considered the “real inventors” of the Internet.
+While Republicans continued to ridicule and “swiftboat” Gore for trying to claim he “invented the Internet,” many in the scientific community including the engineers who designed the Internet, verified Gore’s role.
+Robert Kahn and Vinton Cerf acknowledged Gore’s initiatives as both a Congressman and Senator.

 As far back as the 1970s Congressman Gore promoted the idea of high speed telecommunications as an engine for both economic growth and the improvement of our educational system.
 He was the first elected official to grasp the potential of computer communications to have a broader impact than just improving the conduct of science and scholarship.
 Though easily forgotten, now, at the time this was an unproven and controversial concept.
 Our work on the Internet started in 1973 and was based on even earlier work that took place in the mid-late 1960s.